 On 1 October 2019, referrals from general practitioners (GPs) to allied health services changed for DVA clients.

 Referrals are valid for up to 12 sessions of treatment or a year, whichever ends first.
-This new ‘treatment cycle’ aims to improve the quality of care for DVA clients.
-The client’s usual GP plays a key role as they are the care coordinator in the treatment cycle.
+This new ‘treatment cycle’ aims to improve the quality of your care.

-DVA clients can be referred by their usual GP to an allied health provider if they have a clinical need for allied health treatment.
-Referrals can also be initially made by a medical specialist or hospital discharge planner.
+You can be referred by your usual GP to an allied health provider, if you have a clinical need for allied health treatment.
+Referrals can also be initially made by a specialist doctor or hospital discharge planner.
 Referral arrangements to specialist doctors (for medical treatment such as psychiatry or surgery) remain unchanged.
 Dental and optical services are not included as part of the treatment cycle arrangements, as referrals to these services are not required.

-At the beginning of the treatment cycle, the allied health provider will prepare a Patient Care Plan and ask the client about their health goals.
-At the end of the treatment cycle the allied health provider will send a report to the client’s usual GP.
-The report will outline the treatment provided, the progress of the treatment and recommendations for further treatment if required.
+At the beginning of the treatment cycle, your allied health provider will prepare a Patient Care Plan and ask you about your health goals.
+At the end of the treatment cycle the allied health provider will send a report to your usual GP.
+The report outlines the treatment provided, the progress of the treatment towards meeting agreed goals and recommendations for further treatment, if required.

-The client’s GP will use this report to review the progress of their treatment and assess if further allied health treatment is clinically required, or whether other treatment options are needed.
-The GP will provide a new referral to the allied health provider if it is needed.
+Your GP will use this report to review the progress of treatment and assess if further allied health treatment is clinically required, or whether other treatment options are needed.
+Your GP will provide you with a new referral to your allied health provider, if it is needed.

-DVA clients will continue to have access to the care they need.
-Clients can have as many treatment cycles as their GP decides are clinically necessary.
+You will continue to have access to the care you need.
+You can have as many treatment cycles as your GP decides are clinically necessary.

-DVA clients can have a separate treatment cycle for each allied health service they require.
+You can have a separate treatment cycle for each allied health service you require.
 This includes having treatment cycles for different allied health services at the same time.
-For example, they may have services provided by a dietician, podiatrist and physiotherapist at the same time.
+For example, you may have services provided by a dietitian, podiatrist and physiotherapist at the same time.

 If you are a DVA client with a Totally and Permanently Incapacitated (TPI) Gold Card, these changes do not apply for physiotherapy and exercise physiology services.
-When TPI clients use other allied health services, for example, occupational therapy, podiatry or psychology, the treatment cycle arrangements will change their referrals for these services.
+When you use other allied health services, for example, occupational therapy, podiatry or psychology, the treatment cycle arrangements will change your referrals for these services.

 DVA has produced leaflets that explain how the treatment cycle works:

-A letter has also been sent to GPs who have treated a DVA client during 2019:
+A letter has also been sent to DVA clients who have accessed allied health services during 2019: